gatherhub/peercom/README.md

 # PeerCom

-### _Peer-to-Peer Messaage, Data, Audio, Video, Conferencing, and Broadcasting——
+### _Peer-to-Peer Messaage, Data, Audio, Video, Conferencing, and Broadcasting_

+PeerCom is a WebRTC implementation to provide the above features.
+It also provides fully wrapped up APIs and nice example to help developers to deliver these features quickly without going through the complex processes.

 **NOTE:** Currently PeerCom only supports Google Chrome browser for PC/Android.
 There will be additional work to support other browsers.